svenseeberg/data-diode/UPDATE.md

    ```sh
    merge_files /home/diode/receive/www/pub/OpenBSD/7.5
    ```
+1. To
+You can similarly transfer/update syspatch and firmware files.

 ## Upgrade Receiver

 To use this procedure, you first need to set up the receiver Pi as an HTTP mirror, see [INSTALL.md](INSTALL.md).

+1. Warning: If the old Python3 version segfaults on the new OpenBSD version, you cannot transfer any addtional files through the diode.

-1. Validate that the Python3 package with all its dependencies are transferred before starting the upgrade.
-If the old Python3 version breaks after the upgrade, you cannot transfer any addtional files through the diode.
+   Validate that the Python3 package with all its dependencies are transferred before starting the upgrade.To see which packages are required, compare the output of `pkg_info` on the sender with the list of packages in the `pub/OpenBSD/$VERSION/packages/aarch64/` directory on the sender.

 1. Upgrade to the newest OpenBSD release:
    ```sh
    sysupgrade